-To make sure street works and road works are carried out in accordance with safety codes, and as quickly and efficiently as possible, the government is giving guidance to the street works sector and powers to local councils to coordinate and inspect street works in their local area.
+To make sure street works are carried out as quickly and efficiently as possible, the government provides a considerable amount of guidance to the street works sector.
+In addition, local councils have powers to coordinate and inspect street works in their local area.

 We’re helping local councils to manage street works effectively by:

-- introducing new lane rental schemes which provide an incentive for utility companies to carry out road works faster with less traffic disruption
+- introducing ‘pioneer’ lane rental schemes which provide an incentive for utility companies to carry out street works faster with less traffic disruption

 - ending the need for the government to issue approval for local council permit schemes

-- increasing penalty charges where works take longer than agreed – raising the charge from October 2012 to a daily maximum of £5,000 with higher charges on the fourth and subsequent days
+- increasing penalty charges where works take longer than agreed – raising the charge up to a daily maximum of £5,000

 - making sure utility companies and others who carry out street works communicate clearly with local authorities and return roads to a good condition after they have carried out works

-- considering changing the requirements for street works operatives and supervisors to hold specific qualifications to make the whole process more rational and easier to monitor
+- considering changes to legislation surrounding the requirements for street works operatives and supervisors to hold specific qualifications to make the whole process more rational and easier to monitor

 - providing practical guidance on how street works should be carried out

-We also provide draft planning conditions for local councils to consider applying to streets in new housing developments.
+We have also provided draft planning conditions for local councils to consider applying to streets in new housing developments.